Find synonyms Find exact match

 In addition to replacing antiparkinson medications, patients with significant hyperthermia and rigidity should be admitted to an intensive care unit setting and undergo aggressive supportive care as well as monitoring for potential dysautonomia and other complications (see "Neuroleptic malignant syndrome", section on 'Supportive care').
 For patients with severe symptoms who do not respond to restarting antiparkinson medications and supportive care within the first day or two, additional though unproven measures to consider include the use of dantrolene, bromocriptine, and/or amantadine.
 (See "Neuroleptic malignant syndrome", section on 'Specific treatments'.)

-LEVODOPA — Levodopa (L-dopa) is well-established as the most effective drug for the symptomatic treatment of idiopathic or Lewy body PD.
-It is particularly effective for the management of akinetic symptoms and should be introduced when these become disabling and are uncontrolled by other antiparkinsonian drugs.
+LEVODOPA — Levodopa (L-dopa) is well-established as the most effective drug for the symptomatic treatment of idiopathic or Lewy body PD [2,7].
+It is particularly effective for the management of bradykinetic symptoms and should be introduced when these become intrusive or troublesome or are uncontrolled by other antiparkinsonian drugs.
 Tremor and rigidity can also respond to levodopa therapy, but postural instability is less likely to do so.